yingweiwo

 Mechanism of Action

-Edoxudine is a potent inhibitor of the replication of herpes simplex virus type 1 and 2.
-For the activation of this drug, the action of viral thymidine kinase is required to phosphorylate this molecule in order to form the 5'-monophosphate derivative.
-Then, it is needed to be further phosphorylated by cellular enzymes until the formation of the 5'-triphosphate derivative which is a competitive inhibitor of the viral-coded DNA polymerase.
-The advantage of edoxudine is that it is highly selective, this characteristic can be seen by its preferential phosphorylation in herpes-infected cells and its preferential incorporation into viral DNA.
+Edoxicillin is a potent inhibitor of replication of both type 1 and type 2 herpes simplex virus.
+Activation of the drug requires the action of viral thymidine kinase, which phosphorylates it to form a 5'-monophosphate derivative.
+This derivative then needs to be further phosphorylated by cellular enzymes until a 5'-triphosphate derivative is formed, which is a competitive inhibitor of viral-encoded DNA polymerase.
+Edoxicillin's advantage lies in its high selectivity, a characteristic manifested in its preferential phosphorylation of herpes simplex virus-infected cells and preferential incorporation into viral DNA.

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.